Forest Schools

 Who will lead the forest school sessions at Holden Clough?

-Mrs Trucca Forest School Co-ordinator and leader of EYFS forest school sessions (Level 3 Forest School Practitioner)
+Forest School Co-ordinator and leader of EYFS forest school sessions (Level 3 Forest School Practitioner)

-Mrs Walker leader of KS2 Forest school sessions (Level 3 Forest School Practitioner)
+Leader of KS2 Forest school sessions (Level 3 Forest School Practitioner)

-Mrs Berry leader of KS1 forest school sessions (Currently training for level 3 forest school qualification)
+Leader of KS1 forest school sessions (Currently training for level 3 forest school qualification)